LairdCP/UwTerminalX/README.md

 	./UwTerminalX

-Before running, you may need to install some additional libraries, please see https://github.com/LairdCP/UwTerminalX/wiki/Installing for further details
+Before running, you may need to install some additional libraries, please see https://github.com/LairdCP/UwTerminalX/wiki/Installing for further details.
+You may also be required to add a udev rule to grant non-root users access to USB devices, please see https://github.com/LairdCP/UwTerminalX/wiki/Granting-non-root-USB-device-access-(Linux) for details.

 ## Help and contributing